How to choose between the Fitbit Versa and Apple Watch 3

 The Fitbit Versa ($163 at Walmart) and Apple Watch ($199 at Apple) are both capable smartwatches that also have the added benefits of keeping an eye on your health and fitness.
 The Versa is the more stylish and more affordable sibling to the Fitbit Ionic ($160 at Walmart), costing around $160 (£149, AU$249) while the cheapest Apple Watch is $199 (£199, AU$319).

-We chose to compare the Fitbit Versa to the Apple Watch Series 3 (rather than the Series 4) because it's a fairer playing field: they're closer in price and overall features.
-Fitbit has stopped selling the regular Versa on their site, but you can still find it from other retailers online.
-Instead the company has released a cheaper version of its watch called Versa Lite, which misses out on some features including music storage and swim tracking, and the Versa 2, which is the updated version.
+We chose to compare the Fitbit Versa to the Apple Watch Series 3 rather than a newer Apple Watch because it's a fairer playing field: They're closer in price and overall features.
+Fitbit has stopped selling the regular Versa on its site, but you can still find it at Amazon and other retailers.
+Instead the company has released a cheaper version of its watch called the Versa Lite, which misses out on some features, including music storage and swim tracking, and the Versa 2, which is the updated version.
 Find the comparison between the Fitbit Versa 2 and the latest Apple Watch Series 5 here.

 Read more: Fitbit Charge 4 review: GPS is a game changer for runners